cleveland-youth-football/7824/content/Team.md

 #### Expectations
 - should be on time to practice and games; of course communication a head of time for exceptions is fine
+-  Be respectful of parents, coaches, staff and of each other
 - players should represent themselves and the organization well
 	- no cussing at practice, game or when attending any Cleveland Youth Football function
 	- no arguing or fighting with teammates